jorgenhanssen/grail/README.md

 - `--val-ratio`: Fraction of data to use for validation (default: 0.1).
 - `--test-ratio`: Fraction of data to use for testing (default: 0.01).
 - `--lr-decay`: Learning rate decay factor (default: 0.95).
-- `--patience`: Epochs to wait for improvement before stopping (default: 2).
+- `--patience`: Epochs without improvement before early stopping (default: 2).
+- `--shard-size-mb`: Size of each data shard in megabytes (default: 500).

 ## Acknowledgements